-Mark Miller - Director, Chief Executive Officer, Volaris Operating Group, Chief Operating Officer, Constellation Software, Chairman of Lumine Group Inc. Board of Directors
+Mark Miller - Director, Executive Chairman, Volaris Operating Group, Chief Operating Officer, Constellation Software, Chairman of Lumine Group Inc. Board of Directors

-Mark Miller has worked with CSI, Volaris Operating Group and its subsidiaries for more than 20 years.
-He spends the majority of his time as the Chief Executive Officer of Volaris Operating Group and serves as Director and Chief Operating Officer of CSI, as well as Chairman of the Board of Lumine.
-Mark also currently serves on the board of ventureLAB, Computer Modeling Group, and IOVIA.
-Previously, he served on the boards of pVelocity, Medgate (now known as Cority), and EISI.
-He also holds a BS in Statistics and Mathematics from McMaster University in Hamilton, Ontario.
+Mark Miller is the Executive Chairman of Volaris Group.
+Mark also serves as Director and Chief Operating Officer of Constellation Software and Chairman of the Board of Directors of Lumine Group.
+Mark also currently serves on the board of ventureLAB and Computer Modeling Group.
+Mark holds a BS in Statistics and Mathematics from McMaster University in Hamilton, Ontario.